tatarenko/metabase_duckdb_driver/README.md

 ## DuckDB

 [DuckDB](https://duckdb.org) is an in-process SQL OLAP database management.
 It does not run as a separate process, but completely embedded within a host process.
-So, it **embedds to the Metabase process** like Sqlite.
+So, it **embedds to the Metabase process** like SQLite.

 ## Obtaining the DuckDB Metabase driver